 Back to The EDiT Journal

+Report.
 The Future of Higher Education.
 A Report with Mobile World Capital for UNESCO

 The Future of Higher Education, created by EDT&Partners with Mobile World Capital for the UNESCO World Higher Education Conference 2022